bokovikovg/dbMIREA/README.md

 a repo for db studying.

-#just did there smth... saving changes
+#History of changes
+	1. first attempt